War in Somalia (2006–2009): 2008

 By the beginning of 2008, insurgent pressure had mounted on the Ethiopian and TFG troops in the south-central regions of Somalia.
 The Shabeelle, the Jubba Valley along with the Bay and Bakool regions in particular became hot spots.
 Islamist fighters gained strength and were able to move from different towns with little resistance as they had accrued significant public support.
 What had at first seemed to be a series of probes soon morphed into a significant insurgent offensive against Ethiopian and TFG forces.
-At the start of the year substantial numbers of Ethiopian troop were still deployed in Somalia.
+At the start of the year substantial numbers of Ethiopian troops were still deployed in Somalia.
 No drawdown of forces had occurred since their arrival.
 During January 2008, Seyum Mesfin, the Ethiopian Foreign Minister claimed that Mogadishu and Somalia had significantly improved since the invasion and that there were no longer any 'no go zones' in the country.
 More than 60% of Mogadishu's population had fled the city by the start of the year.
 Philippe Lazzarini, the United Nations' top humanitarian official, declared Somalia to be the worst humanitarian crisis in Africa and nearly the worst in the world.

 The TFG parliament was purged of opposition figures and represented a narrow coalition of Somali society.
 The government was besieged and dysfunctional, with virtually no progress being made for political transition.
 The government was plagued with charges of corruption and abuse, including the obstruction of relief aid deliveries.
 The TFG's police and military forces were notoriously undisciplined, committing numerous acts of murder and sexual violence against civilians.
 The security forces effectively operated as uniformed clan militia who were loyal to their individual commanders and only nominally under the control of the government.
 In many instances they were hostile to one another and internal splits even resulted in shootouts between units as they fought over control of revenue from illegal checkpoints.
 During 2008, TFG President Abdullahi Yusuf began undermining the new Prime Minister, Nur Hassan Hussein.
 PM Nur had replaced PM Ali Gedi in November 2007, who was widely viewed as corrupt and an impediment to the reconciliation process.
-In an attempt to undermine an emerging alliance between opposition groups and PM Nur, President Yusuf had TFG forces engage in widespread looting at the Bakaara Market in order to impede Nur's effort.
+In an attempt to undermine an emerging alliance between opposition groups and PM Nur, President Yusuf had TFG forces engage in widespread looting at the Bakaara Market to impede Nur's effort.
 Much of the criminality in south Somalia during 2008 was linked to TFG security forces.
 In April 2008, Oxford Analytica observed that the TFG was 'little more' than a collection of armed rival groups.

 In early 2008, a UN report alleged that ENDF, TFG, and AMISOM forces were profiting millions from arms trafficking in Somalia.
 The Swiss newspaper Le Temps reported that the large volume of Ethiopian military arms and ammunition being sold suggested high-level involvement within the ENDF as commanders often resold weapons seized from insurgents for profit.
 While the Ethiopian Defense Ministry was seemingly unaware, it was observed that such large-scale trafficking would have been impossible without complicity from top ENDF figures.